zendesk/sunshine-conversations-wordpress/readme.txt

 == Screenshots ==

 1. Improve your visitors experience with our web messaging tool
-2. Reply to them from the tools you're using in your company like Slack, HelpScout, Front, Zendesk...
+2. Reply to them from the tools you're using everyday like Slack, HelpScout, Front, Zendesk...
-3. Send action buttons and automated messages to proactively converse with your visitors
+3. Send automated messages to proactively converse with your visitors
 4. Configure the widget from the plugin settings

 == Changelog ==